 13-16 YEARS OLD

-is the avery age of entry into the sex trade
+is the national average age of entry into the sex trade

 is in the top 8 high intensity areas for commercial sexual exploitation of children in the nation.